Narasingha Deva I: Battles of Umurdan (1247 to 1256 CE)

 In 1247 CE, an able new Muslim military commander, lkhtiyar-ud-Din Yuzbak, was appointed as the governor of Bengal with the primary task of freeing Bengal from the Odia forces of Langula Narasingha Deva that was commanded by his Haihaya brother-in-law, Paramardi Dev.
 The secondary task of the new governor was to suppress the rebellious activities of Tughan Khan who was plotting a revolt against the Delhi sultanate.
 Aided by the Delhi sultanate, the new governor launched a fresh military campaign against the Odia forces on the soil of Bengal.
 In his Tabaqat-i-Nasiri, Minhaj mentions that the two initial attempts to counter the Odia invasion were successful to an extent but eventually Savantar or Samantaray (commander) of the Odia forces, Paramardi Dev defeated the Muslim army.
 The Muslim army was again resupplied and reinforced by the Delhi Sultanate on the appeal of lkhtiyar, who marched further into the Odishan territory and a battle ensued at Mandarana or Umurdan in today's Jahanabad subdivision of Hoogly district.
 Paramadri Dev resisted but was killed on the battlefield.
 The Muslims halted their progress into Odisha fearing retaliation by the Odia forces.

-Rarh and Gauda remained occupied by the Odia forces and the northern frontiers of Kalinga ruled by the Eastern Ganga Dynasty, expanded after these expeditions carried out by Narasingha Deva I while Varendra remained under secluded Mameluk authority.
+Rarh and Gauda remained occupied by the Odia forces and the northern frontiers of Kalinga ruled by the Eastern Ganga Dynasty, expanded after these expeditions carried out by Narasingha Deva I while Varendra remained under secluded Mamluk authority.
 There is no record of any direct Muslim invasion of Odishan territory for at least the next hundred years, due to the aggressive military expeditions in Bengal by Narasingha Deva I.

 Conflict with Kakatiya ruler Ganapatideva

 The Kakatiya and Gangas conflict was prominent from the times of Narasingha Deva's father Ananga Bhima Deva III.
-The major territorial disputes were for the areas adjoining the Godavari river.
+The major territorial disputes were for the areas adjoining the Godavari River.

 Ananga Bhima Deva III had captured the Vengi territories south of Godavari.
-Draksharama inscriptions of Kakatiya General Mallala Hemadi Reddy from the year 1237 CE show that they were able to claim some territory north of Godavari but were eventually halted, possibly due to the military might of the Ganga forces under the command of Lāñguḷā Narasinha Deva.
+Draksharama inscription of Kakatiya General Mallala Hemadi Reddy from the year 1237 CE show that they were able to claim some territory north of Godavari but were eventually halted, possibly due to the military might of the Ganga forces under the command of Lāñguḷā Narasinha Deva.

 In the Lingaraja temple inscription of Narasingha it is stated that he humbled the Kakatiya king Ganapati, but according to scholar Surya Narayan Das, it was Rudrama, the daughter of Ganapati who was defeated by him while the confusion prevailed for accession to the throne in the Kakatiya kingdom after the death of Ganapati.